The Owners of a Limited Liability Company Are Called Members

 LLCs are a mix of two older entity types: corporations and partnerships.
 They offer the liability protection that comes with corporations and the ownership flexibility that come with partnerships.
 The laws surrounding LLC structure and organization differ from state to state, but most require LLCs to have at least one member, some require two.

-If you need help with owners of a limited liability company, you can post your legal need on UpCounsel's marketplace.
+If you need help with the owners of a limited liability company are called, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.